Creative Writing Classes

 This winter, I’m offering generative classes and workshops (all live and online):

 Sometimes, to get writing done, we need camaraderie—and an appointment on the calendar.
 Finishing School is a space to work on individual projects in community.
 Think of it as study buddies, a virtual cafe, an accountability date… There’s no preparation, no homework, and no pressure to produce anything.
 Just show up, say a warm hello, and get crackin’ on whatever you wish.
-Finishing School is my gratis offering to writers who join my generative writing circles each year.
+Finishing School is my gratis offering to the community of writers who join my writing circles each year.

 The duty of the writer… is to remind us that we will die.
 And that we aren’t dead yet.